avyboy/aresmush/features/shortcuts.md

 ---
 {% include JB/setup %}

 Ares is new and different, but many of its players have been MUSHing for years.
 Ares is designed to cater to them, too, through the **Shortcuts** system.
+Shortcuts are pre-configured for common Penn/MUX commands, and game admins can easily add more.
 So if you're used to doing things a certain way - try it.
 Chances are it'll still work on Ares.

 # Command Names